Sir John Eardley-Wilmot, 1st Baronet: Biography

 Soon after his arrival he came into conflict with one of the judges by reprieving a prisoner sentenced to be hanged.
 His justification was that he would not inflict death for offences not on the records of the court, and that in this case only robbery had been proved.
 He visited various parts of the island and seemed likely to be a popular governor.
 Many prisoners were arriving, expenses were rising, and the governor was much hampered by instructions received from the colonial office.
 In 1844 Eardley-Wilmot suggested that the 1842 Act (setting a £1 per acre minimum land price) should not apply in Van Diemen's Land – to which the British government agreed in 1845.
 He endeavoured to raise the duties on sugar, tea and other foreign goods, but the opposition from the colonists was great and the new taxes were withdrawn.
 The colonial office was unable to understand that convict labour could not be made to pay its way, and Wilmot was made responsible for the faults of a system he had no power to amend.
 He endeavoured to save expenses by reducing salaries of officials, but the chief justice for one denied the power of the council to reduce his salary.
 Six members of the council objected to the form of the estimates and withdrew from the council which reduced the number present below a quorum, and much public feeling arose against the governor.

 In April 1846 Wilmot was recalled.
 The official statements relating to his recall were of the vaguest character, such as that he had not shown "an active care of the moral interests involved in the system of convict discipline".
-Privately Gladstone, the new colonial secretary, informed Wilmot that he was not recalled for any errors in his official character, but because rumours reflecting on his moral character had reached the colonial office.
-There was no truth in these charges nor was there time for Wilmot to receive any reply to his indignant denials, and requests for the names of his accusers.
+Privately Gladstone, the new colonial secretary, informed Wilmot that he had not been recalled for any errors in his official capacity, but because rumours about his moral character had reached the colonial office.
+There was no truth in these charges nor was there time for Wilmot to receive any reply to his indignant denials and requests for the names of his accusers.
 He died on 3 February 1847, worn-out by worry and anxiety.
 Gladstone endeavoured to make some amends in a letter to one of Wilmot's sons.

-Wilmot married (1) Elizabeth Emma, daughter of Caleb Hillier Parry in 1808 and (2) Elizabeth, daughter of Sir Robert Chester in 1819.
-There were sons and daughters of both marriages, including John's successor John and the clergyman Edward Revell Eardley-Wilmot.
+Wilmot married first Elizabeth Emma, daughter of Caleb Hillier Parry in 1808 and then Elizabeth, daughter of Sir Robert Chester in 1819.
+There were sons and daughters of both marriages, including John's successor, Sir John Eardley-Wilmot, 2nd Baronet, and the clergyman Edward Revell Eardley-Wilmot.
 There is a monument in memory of Wilmot at Hobart, erected by public subscription.

-Wilmot features as a main character in T.S.Flynn's historical novel "Part an Irishman: The Regiment".
+Wilmot features as a main character in T. S. Flynn's historical novel Part an Irishman: The Regiment.